-LEVELING TRAILER: It is important that the trailer is level.
-Use the electric stabilization jacks to level your trailer along with blocks or cribbing.
+LEVELING TRAILER: Use the electric stabilization jacks to level your trailer along with blocks or cribbing.
 See page 28 for more information about operating the electric stabilization jacks.

-WARNING: DO NOT USE THE REAR STABILIZING JACKS TO LEVEL THE TRAILER ON ANY SURFACE THAT IS UNEVEN AND CAUSES THE WHEELS TO BE OFF THE GROUND.
-THE JACKS ARE MADE TO PROVIDE STABILITY ON LEVEL GROUND.
+▲ WARNING: DO NOT USE THE REAR STABILIZING JACKS TO LEVEL THE TRAILER ON ANY SURFACE THAT IS UNEVEN AND CAUSES THE WHEELS TO BE OFF THE GROUND.
+THE JACKS ARE INTENDED TO PROVIDE STABILITY ON LEVEL GROUND.